The Serengeti cat is the ideal cat if you are looking for a hybrid cat breed, but not an exotic wild hybrid cat.

 The creation of this cat was inspired by the wild African Serval cat, but the good news is that there is absolutely no Serval blood in this cat.

-Despite its resemblance to the Serval, no Serval Cats were used in the breeding program.
-This rare cat breed was developed by crossing the Bengal cat and Oriental Shorthair Cat.
+Despite its resemblance to the Serval, no Serval cats were used in the breeding program.
+This rare cat breed was developed by crossing the Bengal cat and Oriental Shorthair cat.

 The founder of this new cat breed, Karen Sausman, is a conservation biologist with an impressive résumé with regards to her devotion to animals across the world that are on the endangered list.

 Mrs Sausman is strongly opposed to keeping wild animals (in this case wild cats) in captivity, especially for the purpose of domestication.